-The quorum for a meeting of a council or committee is at least 50% of the number of offices (whether vacant or not) of member of the council or the committee.
+(1) The quorum for a meeting of a council or committee is at least 50% of the number of offices (whether vacant or not) of member of the council or the committee.

+(2) Subsection (3) applies despite subsection (1) if a council member is not present at any time during a meeting of —

+(a) the council; or

+(b) a committee of which the council member is a member.

+(3) The office held by the council member must be disregarded for the purpose of determining the quorum for the meeting at that time if the meeting is held during a period for which the council member is entitled to parental leave under section 2.25(5B).

+(4) Despite subsection (3), the quorum for a meeting cannot be less than 2.

+[Section 5.19 amended: No. 11 of 2023 s.
+56.]

 5.20.
 Decisions of councils and committees

 (1) A decision of a council does not have effect unless it has been made by a simple majority or, if another kind of majority is required under any provision of this Act or has been prescribed by regulations or a local law for the particular kind of decision, by that kind of majority.